Insurance underwriting automation: A guide to faster submission intake and processing

 Format data for downstream systems and workflows

-• Extract data from SOVs, loss runs, and applications
+Extract and standardize key data from SOVs, loss runs, ACORD forms, spreadsheets, and supporting documents.

 Enhancing underwriting systems with automation